Rise of the machines: Philippine outsourcing industry braces for AI

 The key to stay relevant and ahead of the competition, they said, is to ensure workers are trained in areas like data analytics, machine learning and data mining.

-“You will see in the next few years more automation coming in the way we do things in IT and BPO industry, robotic processing, the use of chat bots,” Luis Pined, president of IBM Philippines told Reuters.
+“You will see in the next few years more automation coming in the way we do things in IT and BPO industry, robotic processing, the use of chat bots,” Luis Pineda, president of IBM Philippines, told Reuters.

-“If we are ahead of the game, we will be at an advantage where people will give us more work, because we are cheaper and productive,” Pined said.
+“If we are ahead of the game, we will be at an advantage where people will give us more work, because we are cheaper and productive,” Pineda said.

 IBM Philippines divested its voice business in 2013.